 It is a serious concern because by allowing this to go on in spite of legislation to prevent it, society passively condones it.

 Most people are almost reverential in their regard for pregnant women – and that’s as it should be.
-Whilst there is no requirement for special allowances in terms of promotion either legally or morally (of course!), there is undeniably a requirement for special consideration of physical needs – and up to a point emotional needs too.
+Whilst there’s no requirement for special allowances in terms of promotion either legally or morally (of course!), there’s undeniably a need for special consideration of physical needs – and up to a point emotional needs too.
 These women should be supported; they should never be persecuted.

 So used am I to observing and receiving chivalry from The Generic Gentleman in his various guises – my husband/father/brothers/the guy in the shop/stranger on the bus/the postman – that I genuinely struggle to comprehend any other attitude in men.
 Yet they exist; indeed, they’re functioning people in possession of all their faculties; and there are many of them.